-13. Test the oxygen flow and concentration of the concentrator and test that the control screen works on battery and that the battery charges.
+13. Test the oxygen concentration and flow of the concentrator and test that the control screen works on battery and that the battery charges.

-REPLACING THE CONTROL SCREEN BATTERY
+REPLACING THE ANALYZER SCREEN BATTERY

-- → 2.5 mm Allen key - → Long nose pliers - 1.
-Remove the six screws from the lower rear panel. - 2.
-Tilt the panel back and remove both tubes from the air filter. - 3.
+- → 2.5 mm hex key - → 3.0 mm hex key - → Long nose pliers - 1.
+Remove the six screws from the edges of the lower rear panel with the 3mm hex key. - 2.
+Tilt the panel back and remove both tubes from the primary air filter. - 3.
 Rest the panel against the left side of the UAM being careful not to stress the cables connected to the panel. - 4.
 With the long nose pliers disconnect the positive and negative battery wires. - 5.
 Remove the four screws on the back of the panel that attach the battery holder. - 6.
 Remove battery and replace with a new one

-NOTE: Replacement batteries can be ordered from Gradian (Part number: 1419-005) but they may be less expensive and quicker to obtain from a local battery supplier.
+NOTE: Replacement batteries can be ordered from Gradian but they may be less expensive and quicker to obtain from a local battery supplier.
 Battery details: YUASA NP1.2-12 12V 1.2 AH sealed lead acid battery.